ember-learn/ember-blog/source/2020-08-21-the-ember-times-issue-161.md

 ## [New Free Video and Instructor on EmberMap 📹](https://twitter.com/ember_map/status/1295828816011636743)

 EmberMap has a new instructor!
-[Lindsay Cade (@cadeParade)](https://github.com/cadeParade) has joined the EmberMap crew and they have recently released her first video which covers testing loading states 🎉.
+[Lindsay Cade (@cadeParade)](https://github.com/cadeParade) has joined the EmberMap crew and released her first video, which covers testing loading states 🎉.
 Bonus, this instructional video is free!

 Lindsay teaches us how to use the wait helpers built into `ember-test-helpers` to ensure that you can write robust tests around loading state that wait for async behavior to resolve before making assertions.